The latest paperback guidebook to Nepal 2022 has arrived!

 For a such a small country Nepal is an epic but challenging destination.
 There’s the majestic Himalayan mountains to trek.
 Unique living heritage sites that stretch across the countries middle lands.
 To the south are magnificent jungles filled with thriving wildlife that you won’t get anywhere else in the world.
 With this hardcopy guidebook in your hands you will be able to explore these places like no other person in the world.

-But with this paperback guidebook you can now discover even more of Nepal with dedicated chapters to Thimi, Kirtipur, Bungamati, Chabahil, Budhanilkantha, Gokarna, Changu Narayan, Nagarkot, Panauti, Dhulikeil, Gokha plus everywhere in between these areas.
+There’s more, because with this paperback guidebook you can now discover even more of Nepal with dedicated chapters to Thimi, Kirtipur, Bungamati, Chabahil, Budhanilkantha, Gokarna, Changu Narayan, Nagarkot, Panauti, Dhulikeil, Gokha plus everywhere in between these areas.

 All this in just one section alone.
 Plus new hotel reviews for all budgets along with new restaurant reviews and transportation maps/fees, trekking agencies and where to go shopping.
 All reviewed in a frank and ethical way!

 Trek better in Nepal: The epic Himalayan mountains of Nepal are one of its greatest tourist attractions.
-My best selling book first time trekking in Nepal is included in full with this print guidebook along with hill hikes and walks.
+My best selling book First Time Trekking in Nepal is included in full with this print guidebook along with hill hikes and walks.
 These include Everest Base Camp, the Annapurna Circuit, Annapurna Base Camp, Mardi Himal, Poon Hill along with short treks and a host of side treks.

 Exclusive to this paperback guidebook are duel maps!